rahul-kothari/twitter_real_time_clustering/README.md

 [src/step3_event_catcher.py](src/step3_event_catcher.py)

+You WILL need Twitter Auth tokens to stream.

 K-Means allDimension dataset (i.e. no dimension reduction) was best for both Corona and Brexit topics.
 I have included the pickle files of these models in the parent directory for benefit of the user.

-Once the final model is evaluated,

-You WILL need Twitter Auth tokens to stream.
+What the script does?
 1. Asks user input for tweet topic
 2. Asks user for how many tweets to stream.
 It is recommended to limit this to 30 for brexit (because there aren't that many tweets) and upto 150 for Corona.
 3. The filtering for tweets is controlled in `src/config.py`'s `STREAMING_TRACK` dictionary.